 His Education and Career

-He earned his degree in agricultural science back in 1955 in Rutgers University.
-He was part of the International Farm Youth Exchange Program where he spent 6 months living in Rural India.
-This was where he learned all about population issues and its effects on food.
-David De Leon, a biographer, noted that it was Brown’s experience in India that changed his life.
-He went back to the US and continued to grow tomatoes but it no longer appealed to him as much.
+Brown earned his degree in agricultural science in 1955 at Rutgers University.
+He was part of the International Farm Youth Exchange Program, spending 6 months living in rural India.
+There, he became interested in population issues and its effects on food.

 He earned a masters’ degree from the University of Maryland in agricultural economics and in 1959 Brown joined the U.S. Department of Agriculture’s Foreign Agricultural Service (FAS) as an international analyst in the Asia branch.